sc3/cook-convictions/slides/story-youth.md

 <div class="chart" id="convictions-by-age-chart"></div>

 The crimes committed by people of different ages also vary.
-(Note re which one is the most common type of crime among young people, and why)
+Our conviction data shows that the vast majority of violence convictions are for young people.

 Caveat: This is different to the total number of convictions, since we are picking specific groupings.